Efren Reyes: Career

 In 1983, Reyes took on Pepito Dacer in the finals of the Philippine Rotation Championship.
 The finals were played in race-to-39 and the players competed over 11 racks on a weekly basis.
 On the seventh week of play, Reyes defeated Dacer 39–32.
 During the 1980s, when Reyes was considered a top-class player in his homeland but not yet internationally recognized, he went to the United States to hustle.
 Reyes claims to have earned $80,000 in a single week, making him a folk hero back in the Philippines.

 Reyes began winning a number of tournaments in the United States, Europe and parts of Asia, garnering attention and recognition worldwide.
 At the start of his career, he used aliases such as "Cesar Morales" to hide his identity so he would be allowed to compete.
 Reyes became internationally known at the U.S. Open 9-Ball Championship in 1994.
 Having finished third in 1985, he defeated Nick Varner in the finals and became the first non-American to win the event.

-Two years later, Reyes and Earl Strickland were chosen to compete in an event, named after the recently released The Color of Money movie.
+Two years later, Reyes and Earl Strickland were chosen to compete in an event, named after the recently released film The Color of Money.
 The event was a three-day race-to-120 challenge match of nine-ball.
 It was held in Hong Kong, with a winner-take-all prize of $100,000.
 Reyes won the match 120–117 despite being 17 racks behind, to win the all-time largest purse in any professional pool event.
 In 1999, Reyes won the first televised World Pool Championship that was hosted by Matchroom Pool, earning $60,000, which was the largest first-place prize in a pool tournament.
 At the time, the tournament was not recognized by the World Pool-Billiard Association, which ran their own event, although they later acknowledged the event was an official World Championship.
 This made Reyes the second Filipino player after Jose Parica to win a world championship in pocket billiards.
 In 2001, Reyes participated in the 2001 Tokyo 9-Ball Open, the event had over 700 players participating.
 Reyes won the event, beating Niels Feijen in the finals 15–7 and earning $163,000 first prize.
 At the time, this was the largest first prize in a pool tournament.